GLP-1 Lawsuits & FDA Enforcement Tracker

 How many GLP-1 lawsuits are pending in MDL 3094?

-3,636 cases as of the May 1, 2026 JPML Pending MDL Dockets by Actions Pending report.
-The April 1, 2026 report listed 3,546 pending.
+3,763 cases pending as of the June 1, 2026 JPML Pending MDL Dockets by Actions Pending report, with 3,797 total historical actions.
+The May 1, 2026 report listed 3,636 pending; the April 1, 2026 report listed 3,546 pending.
 The count grew from 2,190 in August 2025.
 See the MDL 3094 section for the full verified series.

 How many GLP-1 NAION lawsuits are pending in MDL 3163?

-86 cases as of the May 1, 2026 JPML report.
+110 cases pending as of the June 1, 2026 JPML report, with 110 total historical actions.
+The May 1, 2026 report listed 86 pending.
 The MDL was created on December 15, 2025 by JPML transfer order (Doc.
 49), initially consolidating 21 actions plus nine related actions.
 See the MDL 3163 section.

 Who is the judge in the Ozempic MDL?